Chas McCormick Player Props: Astros vs. Marlins

 Marlins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Marlins pitching staff ranks first in MLB.
+- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.23).
+- The Marlins' 4.20 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to give up 137 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Marlins pitchers combine to surrender 137 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- His most recent time out came on Tuesday against the Cincinnati Reds, when the left-hander threw six innings, surrendering two earned runs while allowing six hits.
+- His last appearance came on Wednesday against the Cincinnati Reds, when the right-hander went five innings, surrendering three earned runs while allowing five hits.

-- The 26-year-old has an ERA of 4.08, with 9.6 strikeouts per nine innings, in 23 games this season.
-Opponents have a .261 batting average against him.
+- In six games this season, the 37-year-old has a 5.33 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .206 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.